Mackenzie-G/SOC-Repository/incident-investigations/report.md

 ## Case Information

-- Case ID: PHISH-001
+- Case ID: Microsoft Action Required
-- Date Investigated: YYYY-MM-DD
+- Date Investigated: 6/1/2026
-- Analyst: Your Name
+- Analyst: Mackenzie Gurry
-- Severity: Low / Medium / High
+- Severity: Medium

 ## Executive Summary

-- A suspicious email was reported by a user claiming to be from [Organization Name].
-Initial analysis identified multiple indicators associated with phishing activity, including suspicious sender information, malicious URLs, and authentication failures.
+- A suspicious email was reported by a user claiming to be from [Microsoft].
+Initial analysis identified multiple indicators associated with phishing activity, including suspicious sender information, malicious URLs, and urgency to take action.
 The email's objective appeared to be credential theft.
 - Verdict: Confirmed Phishing

 ## Alert Details

-- Subject: [Email Subject]
+- Subject: [Action Required Now]
-- Sender: [Sender Address]
+- Sender: [??]
-- Recipient: [Recipient Address]
+- Recipient: [??]
 - Reported By: [User or Security Tool]